 Trump created an atmosphere in which he ridicules everything around him and across the world that dares to venture a different opinion.
 Including the free press.
 Fake news.
 And now the utmost democratic institution itself is under attack: the election.
 For month now he is questioning the outcome itself and alluding on him not leaving The White House voluntarily.

 Yet, every nation gets the president it deserves.
-It is what in 2016 the American people voted for, albeit not by the popular vote: they voted this clown into office.
+It is what in 2016 the American people voted for, albeit not by the popular vote: they voted this clown – indirectly – into office.
 So this is what the American people do: no change, no reform of its ‘ancient’ political system and institutions (and outdated amendments).
-Ancient and outdated: how can you possibly appoint Supreme Court members for life?
+Ancient and outdated: how can you possibly appoint Supreme Court members for life? this was okay when life expectance was up to the age of sixty/sixty-five.
 Appointed by a Senate that does not equally represent its people?
+(The state of Wyoming has some 550,000 inhabitants, California almost 40 million.
+Yet both states send two senators to Congress).
 Or still have an electoral college as if votes still go to Washington DC on horseback?
 Or a 2nd Amendment about guns made at a time when people were only carrying pistols and muskets.
-By the time people start having (semi) automatic weapons, any leader would see it is about time to adjust.
+By the time people start having (semi) automatic weapons, any leader could see it is about time to adjust.

 On a further undemocratic note, we see actions like the Republicans manipulating – to put it mildly – almost everything that is to be manipulated in this unadjusted system, like gerrymandering, trying to silence as many voters as possible or putting them into a minority position.
 The Republicans have found a way to bend the rules even in states with a large Democratic population.
 This is what you get.
 Well, not our problem, wouldn’t you say?
 The sad news is that this American system is of a big influence to the rest of the world, and yet the rest of the world cannot vote…